How to Track Your Weight Training Progress

 If you also included kettle bells, heavy balls, heavy bag and plyometric workouts along with daily stretching these kids would be reaching their optimal athletic performance and be able to out work and out perform anyone they were competing with.

-The status quo of doing the same old Nebraska Weight Training and maxing out to set weight lifting goals should be forever and finally done away with.
-This tired, old, outdated routine has cause more injuries and limited the potential of so many high school athletes that it should be obvious to any intelligent, thoughtful coach something new needs to be adopted now I hope you, if you are a coach, can make that change for the sake of your athletes.
+The status quo of goals based on the old Nebraska weight training/maxing out should be done away with forever.
+This tired, outdated routine has caused injuries and limited the potential of many high school athletes.
+Any intelligent, thoughtful coach knows that something new needs to be adopted.
+If you are a coach, I hope that you will make that change for the sake of your athletes.

 Leave feedback